 In the spotlight: Colchester

-The second of this month’s ‘In the spotlight’ series has been written by Jim Dale, another of our programme officers.
-He’s an Essex lad through and through, and understandably, gets quite excited about his home county.
+February’s ‘In the spotlight’ has been written by Chevening programme officer Jim Dale.
+He’s an Essex lad through and through and gets quite excited about his home county.
 Here are Jim’s tips for Colchester.

-The fact is that Essex is an ancient and historic county in South East England bordered by Suffolk, with its beautiful gentle rolling hills; Cambridgeshire, with its famous university and pristine countryside; London, with its museums, parks and palaces; and by Hertfordshire.
+The fact is that Essex is an ancient and historic county in south-east England.
+It’s bordered by Suffolk, with its beautiful, gentle rolling hills; Cambridgeshire, with its famous university and pristine countryside; London, with its museums, parks and palaces; and by Hertfordshire.

 Colchester is the undeniable jewel in the crown of Essex.
-It’s the Mona Lisa, the Venus de Milo, the Chateau Lafite 1945 of the county.
-This was a fact not lost on the Ancient Romans who, after invading Britain in AD 43, made Colchester the capital of Provincia Britannia.
-As such Colchester has a claim on being the oldest town in Britain.
-It wasn’t all a walk in the park for the Romans though and they faced some tough opposition from the local and ancient Britons, particularly from Boudicca, one of England’s most famous national heroines, who razed the Roman town of Colchester to the ground in AD 61 (I think it was something they said).
+It’s the Mona Lisa, the Venus de Milo, the 1945 Chateau Lafite of the county.
+This was a fact not lost on the ancient Romans who, after invading Britain in AD 43, made Colchester the capital of Provincia Britannia.
+As such, Colchester has a claim on being the oldest town in Britain.
+It wasn’t all a walk in the park for the Romans though.
+They faced some tough opposition from the local and ancient Britons, particularly from Boudicca, one of England’s most famous national historical figures.
+She razed the Roman town of Colchester to the ground in AD 61 (I think it was something they said).

-Modern Colchester still boasts an abundance of remains and relics from throughout its history, which includes the roman walls and Gosbecks Archaeological Park.
+Modern Colchester still boasts an abundance of remains and relics from throughout its history, which include the Roman walls and Gosbecks Archaeological Park.
 Colchester was also a prosperous town through the medieval and Tudor periods owing to its association with the wool trade.
 In the cotton mills, weavers were forced to pull strong threads from the machines using their teeth.
 Compensation was paid for the resultant injury, which prevented them pronouncing the letters ‘F’ and ‘TH’, so they couldn’t say ‘fairer than that then’.
-Colchester also has a fine example of a Norman castle which is also now a museum and well worth a visit.
+Colchester also has a fine example of a Norman castle which is also now a museum.
+It’s well worth a visit.